amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 ## Solution components

-* **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use an Architect inbound call flow, along with a Genesys Cloud integration, data action, queues, DID phone number and call route.
+* **Genesys Cloud** - A service suite for enterprise-grade communications, collaboration, and contact center management.
+You use an Architect inbound call flow, along with a Genesys Cloud integration, data action, queues, DID phone number, and call route.
-* **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
+* **Archy** - A command-line tool for building and managing Architect flows.
-* **CX as Code** - A Genesys Cloud Terraform provider that provides a command line interface for declaring core Genesys Cloud objects.
+* **CX as Code** - A Genesys Cloud Terraform provider that provides a command line interface for you to declare core Genesys Cloud objects.

 ## Prerequisites